-Candidates who wish to make a formal appeal against their examination results must write to the Director of Education and Professional Standards within one calendar month of the date of dispatch of the result, as indicated in the procedures.
+Candidates who wish to make a formal appeal against their examination results must write to the Director of Education, Standards and Advocacy within one calendar month of the date of dispatch of the result, as indicated in the procedures.
 Candidates should ensure they read the Appeals Policy and Guidance document, carefully to ensure that their grounds for appeal are legitimate before writing.

 Grounds for appeals